Love Laughs at Andy Hardy

 Love Laughs at Andy Hardy is a 1946 American comedy film directed by Willis Goldbeck and starring Mickey Rooney, Lewis Stone and Bonita Granville.
 It was produced by Metro-Goldwyn-Mayer.
 The film is also known under its American promotional title Uncle Andy Hardy.
-This was the fifteenth and penultimate film in the Andy Hardy series.
-The final installment, Andy Hardy Comes Home (1958), would be released 12 years later.
+This was the fifteenth and penultimate film in the Andy Hardy series, and the final film featuring Stone as Judge Hardy.
+The final installment, Andy Hardy Comes Home (1958), was released 12 years later.